ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 When using a policy involving more than one time window, the server MUST reply with the RateLimit header field related to the time window with the lower remaining keyword values.

 A service using RateLimit header fields MUST NOT convey values exposing an unwanted volume of requests and SHOULD implement mechanisms to cap the ratio between the remaining and the reset keyword values (see {{sec-resource-exhaustion}}); this is especially important when a quota policy uses a large time window.
-A service using RateLimit header fields MUST NOT convey values exposing an unwanted volume of requests and SHOULD implement mechanisms to cap the ratio between the remaining and the reset keyword values (see {{sec-resource-exhaustion}}); this is especially important when a quota policy uses a large time window.

 Under certain conditions, a server MAY artificially lower RateLimit header field values between subsequent requests, e.g. to respond to Denial of Service attacks or in case of resource saturation.